Q: What is a Final Agreement?

 A: Yes, all Status Indians pay sales tax now unless they are buying goods on-reserve or in some cases businesses will give tax exemption on larger items that are delivered on-reserve.
 But the sales tax will go to Kitselas, if the items are purchase on treaty settlement lands, regardless if the purchase is from a member or a non-member.
 We will also try to negotiate an arrangement with the Crown to collect sales tax from members, off of Kitselas treaty settlement lands.

 Q: Why should we pay taxes?
-The government should be paying us for destroying our people, culture, etc.

 A: The purpose of settling a treaty is to finally settle land claims and receive a fair deal from Canada and BC for the loss of our lands – this includes a cash settlement that can be used in any way the Kitselas government would like.
 Kitselas will not need to use these funds to pay for programs and services that currently exist, these services will continue.
 The taxes that Kitselas will pay will be coming back to the community as a source of ‘discretionary money’ – extra money that can be used in any way the Kitselas government would like.

-Q: What exactly does self-government cover?
+Q: What does self-governance mean?

 Q: How will our government be structured?

 A: The people themselves have the power to create their own government structure.
 The government structure will be established in the Kitselas Constitution.
 The Constitution will only be approved through a full vote by the people of Kitselas.
 The government structure is not part of the Treaty.
 Work on the development of a Kitselas Constitution has begun and will require the Kitselas people to agree to the structure.
+The community will help develop the Kitselas Constitution.

 Q: Where will we take our complaints if there are concerns with the Band Council or Office?